minhkhue0901/minhkhue0901.github.io/README.md

 ![Image](src)

 ## INTRODUCTION
 My name is Hai Minh Khue Ta.
 You can call me Kaylee.
 My student number is s3785151. "kaylee0901@icloud.com" is my email.
-I am 19 years old.
 I come from Vietnam so obviously I can speak Vietnamese.
 I am a freshman of Bachelor of Information Technology.
 I came to Australia about 3 years ago.
 Fun fact: I have a cat which is named Theodore and I love it.

 ## INTEREST IN IT
   ### 1. Why do I choose IT?
   When I came to Australia, I didn't know what to do when I graduate from Uni.
 I used to think that I would choose Education instead of IT.
-At that time, my brother-in-law was working as an IT supporter for a small company.
-Watching him doing his work, I started to feel interested in being an IT support to help users get the best experience using my IT product.
-Additionally, I am not a very sociable person, so I find it comfortable to work in IT.
-Also, because I am a type of person who likes to play game, I am interested in game designing as well.
+At that time,

  ### 2. Why do I choose RMIT?
   RMIT is a short form of Royal Melbourne Institute of Technology, that's why it is one of the best university to learn IT.
 As a student who is interested in IT, why don't I choose IT?
 Additionally, the campus that I am going to is located in CBD, which is very ideal for me.